jarnaldich/jarnaldich.github.com/_src/posts/2013-12-16-haskell-voronoi.markdown

 ```

 There are some cool things going on under the hood.
 First, note that
 we just plugged the `colorize` and `voronoi` parts.
-Despite this,
+In spite of this,
-there will be no intermediate arrays: both calculations will be
+there will be no intermediate arrays: both calculations will be fused
-fused into a single operation.
+into a single operation.

 The second thing is the use of a parallel combinator `computeP`, which
 will transform a delayed array into an unboxed one *in parallel*